AnthonyCxx/Notes-and-Writeups/Powershell/Command Reference.md

 ## Get-Alias
 > Aliases: gal

+"The `Get-Alias` cmdlet gets the aliases in the current session."

 | Option | Function | Example |
 | ------ | -------- | ------- |
 | `-Name <alias>` | lists commands related to the given name (the given alias) | `Get-Alias -Name sl*` |